Updated: Feb 1

-The fifth aspect of the (financial-) fruitfulness which is evidence of the work of the Holy Spirit in our lives is ‘goodness.’
+The sixth aspect of the (financial-) fruitfulness which is evidence of the work of the Holy Spirit in our lives is ‘goodness.’

 “…And God saw everything that he had made, and behold, it was very good.”
 (Genesis 1:31) During the creation, the Lord expressed his pleasure at the goodness of what He had brought into being.
 The Hebrew word used is ‘tov’ … this is anything that produces, sustains and multiplies life.
 This is the purpose of creation and our purpose also – to being forth goodness.
 His fundamental goodness forms the fundament of our lives and can create life from even the darkest of moments.